 kubeadm init --cri-socket=/var/run/containerd/containerd.sock ...

-To fix an existing cluster edit the /var/lib/kubelet/kubeadm-flags.env
+To fix an existing cluster edit the /var/lib/kubelet/kubeadm-flags.env file

-and set the --container-runtime
+and set the --container-runtime flag to remote and set the

-flag to point to the containerd socket. e.g.
+--container-runtime-endpoint flag to point to the containerd socket. e.g.

-This is normally indicated by errors like bad address 'container-name'
+This is normally indicated by errors like bad address 'container-name' when

 trying to communicate to another container in the same network.